lewisjdeane/L-Dialogs/README.md

 .setCancel(String cancel);
 ```

-In order to set the click listeners for the two buttons either implement CustomDialog.ClickListener in the activity that created the dialog or simply use the method ```java.setClickListener(new CustomDialog.ClickListener(){...} ```
+In order to set the click listeners for the two buttons either implement CustomDialog.ClickListener in the activity that created the dialog or simply use the method ```java .setClickListener(new CustomDialog.ClickListener(){...} ```
 and then use the methods below to control behaviour on each button click.